manimino/litebox/README.md

 ### Features

  * RangeIndex lookup is typically 100x to 1000x faster than looping over all your objects.
- * Adding a million objects to the index takes a few seconds and about 100MB of RAM.
  * Supports `class`, `dataclass`, and `namedtuple` objects.
+ * Indexing a million objects takes about 100MB of RAM.
  * Needs Python 3.6+.
 No other dependencies.

 [See docs for more details.](https://pypi.org/project/rangeindex/)